 The pool is heated in order to derive maximum usage from this superb facility.

 In the Senior School we have A and B swimming teams.
 For the past three years, the A team has placed second in the inter-high Premier gala.
-The B team won the inter-high A Gala trophy in 2017, 2016, 2015 and placed second in 2018.
+The B team won the inter-high A Gala trophy in 2016, 2017, placed second in 2018, and won the gala again in 2019.

 At the beginning of each year, St Mary’s hosts the Summer Splash festival, a fun, happy event that ushers in the aquatics season for the year.
 This is a gala held for eight local schools that have junior and senior teams, which swim as combined teams from U10 to U19.